Canon 5DS R vs Sony A7R II

 Studio photographers will appreciate that the Canon 5DS R (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
 In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 5DS R vs Sony A7R II

 So what is the bottom line?
 Is there a clear favorite between the Canon 5DS R and the Sony A7R II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (50.3 vs 42.2MP) with a 9% higher linear resolution.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.